-PARQOR’s brand has always drawn inspiration from “parkour”, the sport which “involves seeing one’s environment in a new way, and envisioning the potential for navigating it by movement around, across, through, over and under its features”.
-The Five Frameworks have organically emerged through PARQOR mailings over the past year to reveal new insights, if not offering five new ways of revealing insights.
+PARQOR’s brand draws inspiration from “parkour”, the sport which “involves seeing one’s environment in a new way, and envisioning the potential for navigating it by movement around, across, through, over and under its features”.

 This quote from a paper about the “Parkour eyes” of practitioners of parkour – called “Traceurs” – helps to explain PARQOR’s tagline, “Revealing Insights”: